Tailored Insurance. Trusted Guidance.

 The highest rate is not always the best choice.
 Get a clear breakdown of MYGA options based on your situation, carrier strength, contract features, and liquidity needs.

-Some MYGAs include something called an MVA, or Market Value Adjustment.
+Some MYGAs include an MVA, or Market Value Adjustment.
+While the name may sound complicated, the concept is usually simpler than people think.

-Typically, contracts with an MVA may offer higher rates because the insurance carrier has more protection if money leaves early.
+In some cases, MVA contracts may offer higher interest rates compared to similar non-MVA products because the insurance company has more protection if larger amounts of money leave the contract early.

 One of the biggest questions people have is: